Awhikax/ZBot/docs/moderator.rst

 .. note:: Like most of the features of this bot, the Moderation section is constantly being developed.
 Feel free to help us by offering suggestions, voting for the best ideas or reporting bugs at our `Discord server <https://discord.gg/N55zY88>`_!

 .. warning:: Most of these commands are reserved for certain roles only.
-To allow roles to use a command, see the `sconfig <sconfig.html>`_ command
+To allow roles to use a command, see the `config <onfig.html>`_ command

 ----